8 Best Fireplace Draft Stoppers of 2022

 Tired of battling drafts that raise your heating costs when you haven’t used your fireplace in years?
 Why not seal off your fireplace permanently?

-Start by cleaning the chimney thoroughly and covering up the rooftop chimney cap.
+To cover the fireplace, start by cleaning the chimney thoroughly and covering up the rooftop chimney cap.
 Next, close the damper, insert insulation into the flue and secure it.
 Now add houseplants, bookshelves or completely brick-over the space.
 You now have a no-fuss, faux fireplace.

 DIY Removable Cover